hoXyy/big-text.js/README.md

 **verticalAlign**: Where to align the text vertically.
 Possible values: "top", "center", "bottom".
 Defaults to "center".

 **textAlign**: Sets the text align of the element.
 Possible values: "left", "center", "right".
 Defaults to "center".
-This option is only useful if there are linebreaks (<br> tags) inside the text.
+This option is only useful if there are linebreaks (`<br>` tags) inside the text.

+**whiteSpace**: Sets whitespace handling.
+Possible values: "nowrap", "pre".
+Defaults to "nowrap".
+(Can also be set to enable wrapping but this doesn't work well.)

 License
 ==============